-They rob us from our traditions...
+They rob us from our dreams and our traditions...

 New Age Shamanism versus Turtle Island's Traditional Life Ways